-This page titled 5.4: Two-Way Tables (2 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 5.4: Two-Way Tables (2 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-• Calculate marginal, joint, and conditional percentages and interpret them as probability estimates.
+Calculate marginal, joint, and conditional percentages and interpret them as probability estimates.